ignaciospeicys/demo-iac-pulumi/demo-pulumi-aws/README.md

 ![Architecture](docs/hex_architecture.png)

+## Pulumi State

+This project utilizes the local filesystem in order to store state, but it also works with Pulumi Cloud out of the box, [click here](https://www.pulumi.com/docs/concepts/state/) for more information.

+---

 ### **1. Set Up AWS Account**

 First, if you haven't already, create a personal AWS account.
 You'll then need to set up an IAM user or role with the necessary permissions for the resources you want to manage with Pulumi.